top of page

 HSC CONFERENCE POLICIES AND INFORMATION

 • Pets: As of March 2023 pets (maximum weight 50lbs) are allowed at the Doubletree hotel, but are not permitted to stay alone in hotel rooms.
 There is an additional fee for pets, please check with the hotel.
-Trained Service animals are welcome to support our disabled attendees, providing they have no history of aggression.
-If they do have any history of aggression please make other arrangements for the care of your pets during conference.
-The HSC Conference Committee reserves the right to refuse entry to pets for any reason.
+Trained Service animals are welcome to support our disabled attendees.
+If your animal has a history of aggression or other behavioral issues please make other arrangements for the care of your animal during conference.
+HSC reserves the right to refuse entry to pets for any reason.

 • Conference Photos: Our Conference Photographer will be taking photos throughout the conference.
-Links and passwords to view and purchase photos are available to registered attendees in our printed program on-site.
+Links and passwords to view photos and purchase prints will be made available to registered attendees.

 • Conference Publicity: Video and audio recording, as well as still photography of conference activities, may take place.
 HSC reserves the right to use any photographs or other graphics produced at this event in its electronic, video, and print publications and for promotion of HSC or homeschooling.
 If you wish to exclude yourself and/or your children from these forms of publicity, please inform the cameraperson, recorder, or photographer.
 There is no video or audio recording of speakers allowed without specific written permission of HSC.